fls-bioinformatics-core/pegs/docs/source/inputs.rst

 The gene intervals file contains the  reference transcription start sites (TSSs) for all genes as BED interval data.

-There are two built-in gene interval BED files (``hg38`` and ``mm10``) which have been generated from the refGene data downloaded from the UCSC table browser on 12th July 2019.
+There are two built-in gene interval BED files (human``hg38`` and mouse ``mm10`` genomes) which have been generated from the refGene data downloaded from the UCSC table browser on 12th July 2019.
 These can be used when running ``PEGS`` by specifying the genome build names on the command line.

-Otherwise a custom gene interval file must be generated from refSeq data using the :doc:`mk_pegs_intervals <mk_pegs_intervals>` utility.
+For other genome builds and organisms, a custom gene interval file must be generated from refSeq data using the :doc:`mk_pegs_intervals <mk_pegs_intervals>` utility.

 Peak set files
 ==============

-Peak-set files are BED files containing ChIP-seq peaks or other genomic interval data of interest.
+Peak-set files are BED files containing ChIP-seq peaks or any other genomic interval data of interest.

 The files need to contain three columns with chromosome, start